JMasson0706/ButteryBook/README.md

-# ButteryBook
+# What's Open?
 A way for people to find open Butteries at Yale

-# CS50 Final Project: ButteryBook
+# CS50 Final Project: What's Open?

 This application displays the current open/closed status of various "butteries."
 A **buttery** is a late-night student-run snack bar within a residential college (For those at Harvard who don't know).
 The application allows users to view which butteries are currently open, along with their operating hours.
 Administrators (whose account I have hard-coded in for now) can log in to update the hours and open/closed status of each buttery.